amalachukwu/Chained-Multi-output/README.md

 Pandas
 scikit-learn

-Running the Project
+**Running the Project**

-Clone the repository
+-Clone the repository
-Install dependencies: pip install -r requirements.txt Place your data files in the data/ directory
+-Install dependencies: pip install -r requirements.txt -Place your data files in the data/ directory
-Run the main script:
+-Run the main script:
 python main.py